nicokaiser/rpi-audio-receiver/README.md

 This project does not really support upgrading to newer versions of this script.
 It is meant to be adjusted to your needs and run on a clean Raspberry Pi OS install.
 When something goes wrong, the easiest way is to just wipe the SD card and start over.
 Since apart from Bluetooth pairing information all parts are stateless, this should be ok.

 Updating the system using `apt-get upgrade` should work however.

-## Uninstallation

-This project does not support uninstall at all.
-As stated above, it is meant to run on a dedicated device on a clean Raspberry Pi OS.
-If you choose to use this script along with other services on the same device, or install it on an already configured device, this can lead to unpredictable behaviour and can damage the existing installation permanently.

 ## Contributing